jonaschlegel/archaeological-fields-and-methods/README.md

 #### Courses/Study Programs

-- [University College London (UCL) - MA in Public Archaeology](https://www.ucl.ac.uk/archaeology/study/graduate-taught/ma-public-archaeology) (London, UK - Europe): Offers training in engaging the public with archaeology, focusing on outreach, education, and heritage management.
+- [University of Florida – Graduate Certificates in Public Archaeology](https://anthro.ufl.edu/graduate-certificates/): Offers a certificate program that covers various aspects of public archaeology, including heritage management, outreach, and education.
-- [Newcastle University - MA in Museum, Gallery and Heritage Studies](https://www.ncl.ac.uk/postgraduate/degrees/heritage-museum-gallery-studies-ma/) (Newcastle, UK - Europe): A course that includes public archaeology, museum studies, and heritage management.
-- [University of Leicester - MA in Archaeology and Heritage](https://le.ac.uk/courses/archaeology-and-heritage-ma) (Leicester, UK - Europe): Provides a strong focus on heritage management, public engagement, and the communication of archaeology.
-- [Boston University - MA in Public Archaeology](https://www.bu.edu/archaeology/academics/graduate-programs/ma-in-public-archaeology/) (Massachusetts, USA - North America): Specializes in engaging the public with archaeological research and heritage conservation.
-- [Flinders University - MA in Public Archaeology](https://www.flinders.edu.au/study/courses/postgraduate-coursework/archaeology-public) (Adelaide, Australia - Oceania): A program emphasizing heritage management, community involvement, and public engagement in archaeology.

 #### Research Companies and Institutes

-- **[Historic England](https://historicengland.org.uk/)** (England, UK - Europe): A government organization involved in preserving historic sites and engaging the public in archaeological heritage.
-- **[Society for American Archaeology (SAA) - Public Archaeology Interest Group](https://www.saa.org/)** (USA & International): Focuses on promoting public engagement in archaeology and heritage.
+- **[Society for American Archaeology (SAA) - Public Archaeology Interest Group](https://www.saa.org/education-outreach/public-outreach/centers-public-archaeology)** (USA & International): Focuses on promoting public engagement in archaeology and heritage.
-- **[Archaeology Scotland](https://archaeologyscotland.org.uk/)** (Scotland, UK - Europe): Works to engage local communities with archaeology through outreach and education projects.
+- **[Florida Public Archaeology Network (FPAN)](https://www.fpan.us/)**: Aims to promote and facilitate the conservation, study, and public understanding of Florida's archaeological heritage through regional centers throughout the state.
+- **[Public Archaeology Facility at Binghamton University](https://www.binghamton.edu/programs/public-archaeology-facility/index.html)**: Provides cultural heritage management services and engages in public outreach and education.
+- **[Public Archaeology Corps](https://publicarchaeologycorps.org/)**: Works with property owners to gain access to archaeological sites before redevelopment, focusing on community involvement and education.
+- **[The Public Archaeology Laboratory, Inc. (PAL)](https://www.palinc.com/)**: A leading New England cultural resource management firm offering services in archaeology, architectural history, and historic preservation planning.

 #### Key Books/Articles

-- **Public Archaeology** by Nick Merriman: A comprehensive introduction to the field, exploring how archaeology can be communicated to the public and the role of heritage in society.
+- **[Public Archaeology](https://www.routledge.com/Public-Archaeology/Merriman/p/book/9780415354894)** by Nick Merriman: A comprehensive introduction to the field, exploring how archaeology can be communicated to the public and the role of heritage in society.
-- **Archaeology and the Public Purpose** by Gabriel Moshenska: Examines the relationship between archaeologists and the public, focusing on outreach, education, and the ethics of public engagement.
+- **[Archaeology and the Public Purpose](https://www.bloomsbury.com/us/archaeology-and-the-public-purpose-9781472588876/)** by Gabriel Moshenska: Examines the relationship between archaeologists and the public, focusing on outreach, education, and the ethics of public engagement.
-- **Digging for the Public: Archaeological Practice in a Public Context** edited by Carol McDavid and David W. Babson: A collection of essays on public archaeology projects, focusing on community engagement and collaborative research.
+- **[Digging for the Public: Archaeological Practice in a Public Context](https://www.springer.com/gp/book/9781461461746)** edited by Carol McDavid and David W. Babson: A collection of essays on public archaeology projects, focusing on community engagement and collaborative research.

 #### Journals/Journal Series

 - **[Public Archaeology](https://www.tandfonline.com/toc/ypua20/current)**: A journal dedicated to public archaeology, focusing on community archaeology, outreach, and the communication of heritage.
 - **[Journal of Community Archaeology & Heritage](https://www.tandfonline.com/toc/yjch20/current)**: Covers community and public archaeology, focusing on participatory approaches and heritage conservation.
 - **[International Journal of Heritage Studies](https://www.tandfonline.com/toc/rjhs20/current)**: Frequently publishes research on heritage management, public engagement, and archaeological outreach.
+- **[ARCHEOSTORIE® Journal of Public Archaeology](https://archeostoriejpa.eu/)**: A digital, open-access journal focusing on projects that involve the public and explore innovative communication of archaeology.

 #### Relevant Podcasts/Videos/Newsletters/Blogs

 - **[Podcast: The Public Archaeology Podcast](https://www.archaeologypodcastnetwork.com/)**: Discusses topics related to public archaeology, heritage management, and community involvement in archaeological projects.
-- **[YouTube: Public Archaeology in Practice](https://www.youtube.com/)**: A video series featuring public archaeology projects, fieldwork, and educational outreach.
-- **[Blog: The Public Archaeology Blog](https://www.publicarchaeology.org/)**: Features articles and updates on public archaeology projects, community initiatives, and heritage conservation.

 #### Conferences

 - **[European Association of Archaeologists (EAA) Annual Meeting](https://www.e-a-a.org/)** (International): Includes sessions on public archaeology, heritage outreach, and the role of archaeology in contemporary society.
-- **[Society for American Archaeology (SAA) Annual Meeting](https://www.saa.org/annual-meeting)** (USA & International): Regularly features discussions on public engagement, heritage management, and community archaeology.
-- **[World Archaeological Congress (WAC)](https://worldarch.org/) (International)**: Focuses on global approaches to archaeology, with sessions on public archaeology, social justice, and community involvement.
+- **[World Archaeological Congress (WAC)](https://worldarch.org/)** (International): Focuses on global approaches to archaeology, with sessions on public archaeology, social justice, and community involvement.
+- **[First Conference on Public Archaeology](https://www.fpan.us/projects/conference-on-public-archaeology/)**: Hosted by the Florida Public Archaeology Network, this conference provides a dedicated space for public-minded archaeologists and cultural heritage practitioners to share their experiences and expertise.

 #### Societies/Online Groups/Forums

 - **[Society for American Archaeology (SAA) - Public Archaeology Interest Group](https://www.saa.org/)** (USA & International): A group dedicated to promoting public involvement in archaeology.
-- **[European Association of Archaeologists (EAA) - Public Archaeology Working Group](https://www.e-a-a.org/)** (International): A group focused on sharing best practices in public archaeology across Europe.
-- **[Facebook: Public Archaeology Network](https://www.facebook.com/groups/publicarchaeology/)**: An online community where professionals and enthusiasts share experiences and best practices in public archaeology.
+- **[Public Archaeology Facebook Group](https://www.facebook.com/groups/100255070063028/)**: An online community for discussions, resources, and networking related to public archaeology.
-- **[Reddit: r/PublicArchaeology](https://www.reddit.com/r/PublicArchaeology/)**: A forum for discussing public archaeology, heritage management, and outreach projects.

 </details>

 ### Zooarchaeology

 <details>
 <summary><strong>Definition:</strong> Zooarchaeology is the study of animal remains (bones, shells, and other remnants) in archaeological contexts, helping to interpret past human-animal relationships, subsistence strategies, and environmental changes.</summary>